Creating Cases

 • CHANGE TO <name of default assignee>: Click this button to assign the Workflow’s default assignee to the Case.

-• CHANGE TO <name of default assignee>: Click this button to change the Case’s assignee to the Workflow’s default assignee.
+• CHANGE TO <name of default assignee>: Click this option to change the Case’s assignee to the Workflow’s default assignee (user or user group.

-After applying a Workflow to a Case, the Phases and Tasks section will be populated with Phases and Tasks based on the selected Workflow’s configuration, and the selected Workflow’s name (Email Investigation in this example) will be displayed to the right of the Workflow text, below the name of the Case’s assignee (Figure 9).
+After applying a Workflow to a Case, the Phases and Tasks section will be populated with the Phases and Tasks in the Workflow, and the Workflow’s name will be added to the Case’s header.

 ThreatConnect® is a registered trademark of ThreatConnect, Inc.